TESOL Certification (Teaching of English to Speakers of Other Languages)

 The TESOL teacher certification program at Seton Hall University provides individuals with the knowledge, skills, and dispositions to serve English Language Learners (ELLs) in K-12 academic settings.
-The program consists of 15 semester credits offered in a hybrid format (in-person/on-line) for maximum convenience.
+The program consists of 15 semester credits offered in a distance learning format for maximum convenience.
 The program sequence is an ideal pathway to an additional instructional certificate for practicing teachers.
 For those who do not hold a standard or provisional NJ instructional certificate, they may pursue the ESL 15-credit sequence as part of the Seton Hall CEAS program.

 ESL in NJ by the numbers